deephdc/deep-hpc/README.md

 DEEP-HPC
 =========

-A single bash script to submit a docker image which is using DEEPaaS API (e.g. those listed in the DEEP Open Catalog) to an HPC batch system.
+A set of bash scripts to submit a [DEEPaaS API](https://github.com/indigo-dc/DEEPaaS) based docker image (e.g. those listed in the [DEEP Open Catalog](https://marketplace.deep-hybrid-datacloud.eu/)) to an HPC batch system (slurm).

-Damian Kaliszan
+* deepaas-hpc.sh  - main script to define which docker image to use, plus other corresponding settings
+* slurm_job.sh   - an example scipt for the SLURM based batch system

-Valentin Kozlov
+2019 Damian Kaliszan, Valentin Kozlov